rawo/10xbadger/.ai/prd.md

 This section lists all user stories required for MVP implementation.
 Each story includes acceptance criteria.

 US-001
-Title: User Authentication via Google Workspace SSO
+Title: User Authentication via email and password
-Description: As a user, I want to sign in with my company Google account so that access is restricted to employees.
+Description: As a user, I want to sign in with my email and password.
 Acceptance Criteria:
-- Login flow supports Google SSO (OIDC/SAML).
-- Only emails from the configured company domain can sign in.
-- Admin accounts are seeded at deploy.
+- Admin accounts are assigned through database updates (as per US-00104).
-- Unauthorized domain emails receive a clear error message.
+- Invalid credentials or unverified email addresses receive a clear error message.

+US-00101
+Title: User registration via registration form
+Description: As a user, I want to register with my email and password.
+Acceptance Criteria:
+- Registration flow forbids already registered emails
+- Registration flow requires to provide email and password
+- Password must be at lest 8 characters long

+US-00102
+Title: User sign out  via sign out button
+Description: As a user, I want to be able to sign out from my session.
+Acceptance criteria:
+- sign out  redirects user to a login page
+- sign out clears the user session

+US-00103
+Title: User password recovery
+Description: As a user, I want to be able to recover my password so that I can login again.
+Acceptance criteria:
+- password recovery requires email to be provided
+- password recovery provides a one time recovery link, where user can set new password
+- new password overrides old password
+- one time link is invalidated once opened

+US-00104
+Title: Administrative rights
+Description: As user I want to have admin rights to be assigned to my account Acceptance criteria:
+- admin rights can be assigned only through database updates

 US-002
 Title: View Badge Catalog (standard user)